bonitasoft/bonita-doc/md/migration-tool.md

 This is due to the fact that improvements in any version of the Migration Tool can affect all supported versions of Bonita.
 This changelog must be read before [migrating to a newer version of Bonita](migrate-from-an-earlier-version-of-bonita-bpm.md).

+## 2.43.0 - August 1st, 2019 (Bonita 7.9.2)
+This version of the migration tool migrates Bonita up to version 7.9.2.
+* BS-19371 Migration to 7.7.0 (sometimes) fails on oracle with migration tool 2.42.0.

 ## 2.42.0 - July 4th, 2019 (Bonita 7.9.1)
 This version of the migration tool migrates Bonita up to version 7.9.1.
 * BS-19362 NullPointerException when replacing connector implementation with Java 11-compatible version (in Bonita 7.9.0 migration step)